auraphp/Aura.Dispatcher/README.md

 an object to invoke with those parameters, optionally with a method determined by the parameters.

-The dispatcher then examines the returned result from that first invocation;
+The dispatcher then examines the returned result from that first invocation.
-if the result is itself a dispatchable object, the dispatcher will recursively invoke the result until something other than a dispatchable object is returned.
+If the result is itself a dispatchable object, the dispatcher will recursively invoke the result until something other than a dispatchable object is returned.

-When a non-dispatchable result is returned, the dispatcher stops dispatching and returns that non-callable result.
+When a non-dispatchable result is returned, the dispatcher stops recursion and returns that non-dispatchable result.

 ### Closures and Invokable Objects